cb-technologists/blog/content/posts/cloud-run-with-core.md

 ## Summary

 CloudBees Core Pipeline Templates provide the flexibility for incorporating best practices around security, compliance, performance and streamlined management for Jenkins Pipelines.
-And combining CloudBees Core with Cloud Run greatly accelerates deployments of containerized web applications.
+And combining CloudBees Core with Cloud Run greatly accelerates deployments of containerized web applications - regardless if it is a temporary preview environment for PRs or a production deployment.